guidanoli/cartesi-blobs/README.md

 > [!IMPORTANT]
 > As of this writing (June 2024), the Cartesi node doesn't yet support the GIO feature.
-> So, for demonstration purposes, we've used [Nonodo](https://github.com/Calindra/nonodo) instead.
+> So, for demonstration purposes, we've used NoNodo instead.

 Everything starts with the application back-end sending a GIO request to the HTTP server running inside the Cartesi machine.
 The HTTP request body of any GIO request is a JSON containing a domain and an ID.